March 9, 2021

 Phone: +1 (305) 760-8002

 DRRT has further committed to refer unresolved EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield complaints to the American Arbitration Association’s International Center of Dispute Resolution (“ICDR”), an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit https://www.icdr.org for more information or to file a complaint.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit http://go.adr.org/privacyshield.html for more information or to file a complaint.
 The services of the ICDR are provided at no cost to you.
+An individual may, under certain conditions, invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms, for more information, please see Annex I at: https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

 DRRT has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.